 Brian began his journey with birds by enrolling in an Ornithology class at Hocking College in 1993.
 Six years later he began photographing the subjects he had come to know so well.
 Warblers are among Brian’s favorite subjects.
 He spends much of his free time in May photographing warblers at northern Ohio’s Magee Marsh Wildlife Area.
 His work has been prominently displayed in exhibits throughout Ohio.
 More than thirty of his songbird images were featured at the National Center for Nature Photography in Toledo, OH.
 Brian’s award-winning photography has been internationally published in books and magazines including Birder’s World, Bird Watching, Bird Watcher’s Digest and the American Birding Association’s magazine Birding.
 Brian has also authored articles for Audubon and B&H Photo-Video’s Explora blog and leads photography tours and workshops.

 Rob is a lifelong Indiana resident and co-owner of Sabrewing Nature Tours.
 He has birded extensively throughout the Americas and also spent time birding in Asia, Africa, and Europe.
 Rob is currently on the executive boards of two organizations: Past President of the Board of the Amos Butler Audubon Society in Indianapolis (after leading the board as President for 6 years) and Secretary for Ohio’s Black Swamp Bird Observatory (BSBO).
 He also serves as the field trip coordinator for BSBO’s Biggest Week in American Birding annual event.
 Rob sat on the executive board of the Indiana Audubon Society for three years as Treasurer and Vice President.
-He is co-founder of the Indiana Young Birders Club and speaks at a variety of organizations and schools about birds and birding to share his knowledge and experiences in the field.
+He is a co-founder of the Indiana Young Birders Club and speaks at a variety of organizations and schools about birds and birding to share his knowledge and experiences in the field.
 His leadership and expertise led to Rob working the primary bird blogger for Birds & Blooms Magazine from 2013-2017.